siobhanlgorman/knits-and-pieces/TESTING.md

 **Pass/Fail: Pass**

-- Shopping Basket with total cost indicator: On large screens the shopping basket appears on the top right of the menu.
+**Shopping Basket** icon with total cost indicator: On large screens the shopping basket appears on the top right of the menu.
 When clicked the icon opens up the current basket page.
 Beside the basket is an indicator of the total cost of the items currently in the basket, also coloured red to match the basket.

 **Expected Result**:
 1. When clicked the icon opens up the full current basket page.